 Gratitude and pride – my experience from the Psychodramatic Bodywork® workshop

-Last month I went to a Psychodramatic Bodywork® workshop organised in Belgrade, Serbia and created by Susan Aaron, an Ontario Registered Psychotherapist, and a Canadian certified director of Psychodrama.
+Last month I went to a Psychodramatic Bodywork® workshop created by Susan Aaron, an Ontario Registered Psychotherapist, and a Canadian certified director of Psychodrama.
+The workshop was delivered by the Bodywork team in Belgrade, Serbia.
 I knew it was going to be overwhelming, and I was told (sort of) what to expect.
 It was deep work with emotions and their expression; it required overcoming shame, building intimacy, and showing vulnerability.
 It required bringing to the surface the deepest hidden parts of ourselves (that we were afraid to show to ourselves even) and expressing it in front of people we have never seen before, and probably will never see again.
 Looking at it from this perspective, it required a lot of strength and courage.
 And at that time, I had zero idea how overwhelming it would be and how exhausted I would be days afterward.
 I identified five core, maybe I can even say life-changing lessons learned from this experience.

 1. We’re ALL pure and loving souls